JakubSteplowski/devRantUWP/README.md

 # Changelog

-You can find the complete changelog [here](https://jakubsteplow.ski/en/apps/devRantUWP/release-notes/), but also in the `about` section of the app.
+You can find the complete changelog in the `about` section of the app.

 # Releases log